-These results suggest that there may be some resistance to services that aim to be enabling.
-However it is more likely that the policy will be problematic to implement in practice because it usually takes longer to do things with people than for them.
+Indeed, standard 9.3 of the national minimum standards stipulates that "care and support workers carry out tasks with the service user and not for them, minimising the intervention and supporting service users to take risks..."
+However, these results suggest that there may be some resistance to services that aim to be enabling.
+Nevertheless it is more likely that the policy will also be problematic to implement in practice because it usually takes longer to do things with people than for them.
 There is clearly a lot of time pressure under the existing arrangements.
 In any cost limited package that allows capacity for carers to spend time encouraging people to do things for themselves there will be pressure from users to get other tasks done, including those tasks not officially part of the package.